Jordan-Bailey/DSI_Capstone_Project/Technical_Report.md

 - There was also one game missing entirely from the gambling data, which I then imputed (Miami-Washington, 03/06/2015)
 - In 2015 season, the second in my data, the Charlotte Bobcats changes their name to the Charlotte Hornets.
 I addition, the team slug changed as well, from "CHA" to "CHO."
 This change caused me some problems, so when cleaning my data, I had to make sure that any reference to a team or team slug accounted for this change.
 - I got the date for each game by splitting on the values in my 'gid' column.
 I then used the dates, as well as the team slugs, to merge the games dataframe and the betting lines dataframe.
+- I conducted Regex string matching on the betting lines to change the '1/2' symbol, which because of it's encoding was being picked up by Jupyter Notebook as a special character, to a '.5,' for all the betting lines.

 Feature Engineering/Accounting for Time Series: I caluculated a few features for my dataset.
 I calculated whether each game ended up being an over, an under, or a push(final score same as total line), and used these features as my response variables.
 I wanted a metric that was representative of a team's total

 To predict the total score for a game, I decided to impute each game as the representation of the three games prior for each team playing.
 I decided against using a rolling mean because I wanted to capture more of the game-to-game variability present in the data.

+- A note on the bets-won columns that I'm predicting on.
+I decieded not to account for pushes when predicting the probablity of an outcome occurring for a game.
+A push occurs when the result of a game or event lands right on the listed point spread, or the game ends in a draw.
+For my data, a push refers to the situation where a game's point total is equal to the bookie's listed point total.
+In the case of a push, the bet is considered as if it had never happened, and all of the money gambled is returned.
+In my observed dataset, games wh

 Exploratory Data Analysis:
+- The game totals were mostly normally distributed, with a mean around 195.
+- There were

 EDA Plotting: